Castration in dogs

 • As part of the treatment for perianal adenoma (lumps around the anus).

-• It helps to control dog population.
+• Helping to control dog population.

 What are the options for castration in dogs?